 Main statistical findings

-With over 100 thousand permits each, Germany (134 thousand, or 18 % of all permits issued for family reasons in the EU in 2015), Italy (109 thousand, or 15 %) and Spain (102 thousand, or 14 %) were the three Member States with the highest number of permits issued for family reasons in 2015.
-They were closely followed by France (92 thousand, or 12 %) and the United Kingdom (90 thousand, or 12 %).
-Family reason was the main reason for issuing residence permits in 11 of the EU Member States (15 out of 28) (see Table 1).
-In seven countries (Germany, Italy, Luxembourg, Croatia, Spain, Belgium and Greece) family reasons accounted for more than 50 % of all first permits issued.
+With over 100 thousand permits each, Germany (137 thousand), Spain (115 thousand) and Italy (101 thousand) were the three EU Member States with the highest number of first residence permits issued for family-related reasons in 2016.
+They were closely followed by France (94 thousand) and the United Kingdom (89 thousand).
+Family-related reasons were the most common reason for issuing residence permits in 11 of the EU Member States and in three of these — Spain, Greece and Luxembourg — family-related reasons accounted for more than half of all the permits issued.

-Table 1 also shows the number of first permits issued for other reasons, such as international protection, residence without the right to work (e.g. for pensioners), and people in the intermediate stages of a regularisation process.
+Table 1 also shows the number of first residence permits issued for other reasons, such as international protection, residence without the right to work (for example, pensioners), or people in the intermediate stages of a regularisation process.
 A cross-country comparison based on this miscellaneous category is hampered by the differences that exist in the national administrative and legislative systems.
-In countries like Austria and Greece this category of permits accounted for more than half of the total number of permits issued in Germany (55.9 %), Sweden (50.8 %) and Austria (50.6 %), while they were also the most common reason for granting a permit in Bulgaria, the Netherlands and Finland.
+However, on the basis of the information that is available, these reasons accounted for more than half of the total number of permits issued in Germany (55.9 %), Sweden (50.8 %) and Austria (50.6 %), while they were also the most common reason for granting a permit in Bulgaria, the Netherlands and Finland.

 Data sources and availability

-Resident permits statistics are available as both, flows and stocks statistics:
+Resident permits statistics are available as both flows and stocks.

-- Datasets related to residence permits granted during the reference year.
-Data published on this category contains information about first residence permits issued during the reference year and information about change of resident status of immigrants during the reference year;
+- Data related to residence permits granted during the reference year (flows): the data published under this category contain information about first residence permits issued during the reference year and information about any change of resident status of immigrants during the reference year;

-- Datasets related to permits valid at the end of the reference year (stock of permits).
-Data published on this category contains information about number of valid permissions to stay at the end of reference year and long-term legal resident status at the end of the reference year.
+- Data related to residence permits valid at the end of the reference year (stock of permits): the data published under this category contain information about the number of valid permissions to stay at the end of the reference year and long-term legal resident status at the end of the reference year.

-Migration policies within the EU are built upon solidarity and responsibility, considering valuable contribution of immigrants to the EU’s economic development and performance.
-Within the European Commission, the Directorate-General Migration and Home Affairs is responsible for immigration policy.
-The EU measures on legal immigration cover the conditions of entry and residence for certain categories of immigrants, such as highly qualified workers subject to the ‘EU Blue Card Directive’, students and researchers.
-Family reunification and long-term residents: see Towards a European agenda on migration for more information.
+Migration policies within the EU are built upon solidarity and responsibility, taking account of the contribution that immigrants make to the EU’s economic development and performance.
+Within the European Commission, the Directorate-General for Migration and Home Affairs is responsible for immigration policy.
+EU policy measures on legal immigration cover the conditions of entry and residence for certain categories of immigrants, such as highly qualified workers subject to the ‘EU Blue Card Directive’, students and researchers, as well as family reunification and long-term residents: see Towards a European agenda on migration for more information.

-All relevant legal acts and information regarding the EU immigration policy can be accessed on DG HOME website.
+All relevant legal acts and information regarding the EU’s immigration policy can be accessed on the European Commission’s website.

 - Asylum statistics